A Denjoy counterexample for circle maps with an half-critical point: Introduction

 \subsection{Discussion and Statement of the Results}

 One of the main questions in the field of dynamical systems is whether a circle function is ``equivalent'' to a rotation.
-This means that if $f$ is a continuous function defined on the circle with rotation number $\rho$ and $R_{\rho}$ is the rotation by $\rho$, then there exists a continuous map $h:\mathbb S^1\to\mathbb{S}^1$ such that $h\circ f=R_{\rho}\circ h$.
+This means that if $f$ is a continuous function defined on the circle with rotation number $\rho$ and $R_{\rho}$ is the rotation of angle $\rho$, then there exists a continuous map $h:\mathbb S^1\mapsto\mathbb{S}^1$ such that $h\circ f=R_{\rho}\circ h$.

 If $h$ is strictly order preserving then we say that $f$ and $R_{\rho}$ are \emph{combinatorially equivalent} or \emph{semi-conjugate} and if $h$ is a homeomorphism then we say that $f$ and $R_{\rho}$ are \emph{topologically equivalent} or \emph{conjugate}.